swipe gif icon

 The journey to Grotta del Bue Marino is as captivating as the cave itself.
 Most visitors arrive via boat tours departing from Cala Gonone, which offer breathtaking views of the Gulf of Orosei along the way.
 These boat rides add a sense of adventure to the trip.
 Alternatively, for those seeking a more active experience, the cave can also be reached via coastal hiking trails that weave through the dramatic cliffs of the Supramonte.

 Once inside, visitors can walk through the accessible chambers to get all fascinating insights about the cave’s natural and historical significance.
-Comfortable shoes, a light jacket, and a sense of wonder are all you need to fully enjoy this experience.
+Comfortable shoes, a light jacket and a sense of wonder are all you need to fully enjoy this experience.

 Interesting Facts to Enhance Your Visit